AlexeyPechnikov/pygmtsar/README.md

        http://gmt.soest.hawaii.edu/projects/gmt5sar/wiki

 2) Download orbit files for just ERS and ENVISAT.
-The other satellites have orbits distributed with the data.
+The other satellites have orbits distributed with the data. https://topex.ucsd.edu/gmtsar/downloads/
-   Put it anywhere you like; let's refer to this dir as <orbitsdir>
-       https://topex.ucsd.edu/gmtsar/downloads/

 3) Go to the gmtsar directory and enter: